bryanem32/hyperv_vm_creator/README.md

   3. Virtual Display Adapter is downloaded from www.amyuni.com
   4. Remote Desktop - Enable Remote Desktop (useful if Hyper-V Console Freezes due to Windows Updates)
   5. Share Folder - Creates a folder named "share" on the Desktop, and shared as "share"
+  6. Pause Windows Updates - Disables Windows Updates for a year.
+Can be re-enabled from Windows Updates GUI

 # 2. Virtual Machine GPU Update
 Right-click the program and select **Run As Administrator**.